GPS Tracking System Laws

-Whether it’s a real-time GPS tracking system or passive GPS solution, law enforcement agencies have been successfully capturing and monitoring burglars, drug traffickers, arsonists, and other criminals with these monitoring devices.
+Whether it’s a real-time GPS tracking system or passive GPS trackers, law enforcement agencies have been successfully capturing and monitoring burglars, drug traffickers, arsonists, and other criminals with these monitoring devices.
 Vehicle tracking devices are perfect tools for law enforcement agencies because most of them have 3 unique features:

 1. Magnetic Mounts